BattleAxeVR/OK_Cloud_Streamer/README.md

 https://github.com/BattleAxeVR/igl/tree/ok_cloud_streamer

--Legal / licensing: I was told by Nvidia reps on their forums that it's ok if I share the SteamVR plugin installer and libraries for CXR, as long as I use a permissive license such as MIT, which I am.
-All rights reserved and credit due to NV for their CloudXR library.

 -Support any and fall Quest (or other) standalone features available over OpenXR, such as eye-tracking, full body tracking simultaneous hands + controller tracking, via the custom non-VR Controller input data and server-side API functionality.